Reducing the risk of heart failure (HF)

 In a review of 45 weight loss studies of commercial weight loss programs, Gudzune et al. (2015) found when compared with control and education groups participants in Weight Watchers achieved a minimum of a 2.6% greater weight loss with participants in Jenny Craig a 4.9% greater weight loss at 12 months.
 The authors recommended referrals to Weight Watchers or Jenny Craig.
 Other systems need further investigation of efficacy. (for more information refer to the following continuing education course: Obesity: Etiology, Assessment, Medical Treatment.)

-A BMI of under 25 is generally considered normal weight.
+A BMI of over 25 is generally considered overweight.

 Dietary management of hypertension